tom0827/clash-bot/README.md

 - 2+ avg stars + 60%+ destruction: 15 points
 - 2+ avg stars + 50%+ destruction: 15 points
 - 1+ avg stars: 5 points

+### Regular Wars
+- 6 stars (perfect): 3 points
+- 4-5 stars: 2 points
+- 2-3 stars: 1 point

+### Monthly Leaderboard
+The leaderboard combines scores from:
+- All donation activity for the current month
+- All raid activity for the current month
+- All CWL activity for the current month
+- All regular war activity for the current month